guillaume-chevalier/Linear-Attention-Recurrent-Neural-Network/README.md

 python3 larnn.py
 ```

-## Some thoughts
+## Some thoughts and self-assessment

-The LARNN cell obtains better results than the LSTM cell as [explored here](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition).
+Although the LARNN cell obtains better results than the LSTM cell as [explored here](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition), the LARNN is more complicated and hence the LSTM cell is still very interesting and probably of greater value.

-However, it's yet uncompared to a bidirectional deeply stacked setup such as [done here](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), where better results are obtained.
+However, the LARNN would still have to be compared to a deeply stacked setup such as [done here](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), where better results are obtained, but by using many more cells which means the current project could still perform better with more cells and proper regularization.

-It seems that the positional encoding is not helpful for the learning.
+It seems that the positional encoding tried here is not helpful for the learning.

+So overall, despite the LARNN not bringing huge improvements in accuracy, the most interesting thing about this project are:
+- The code which is reusable and neat for being easily adaptable to automatically hyperoptimize on other datasets and networks.
+- The discovery that adding an activation on the multi-head self-attention mechanism's keys, queries and values performed well in the context here, better than using no activation.
+- To my best knowledge, a new neural attention data structure is created by using a queue for an attention mechanism, sliding through time, and this data structure could potentially be very interesting in many other applications where attention is required.
+- The figures are reusable, published under CC-BY in the subfolder, while the code is published under the MIT License and also reusable.

+The current dataset is solveable with good accuracy without any attention mechanism.
+So the current project was more to code something interesting to than genuinely try to improve the accuracy on a small dataset.
+I coded this in 1 week so I couldn't use a very complicated dataset and rebuild a complete data pipeline - I had to reuse old code of mine that I already knew.

 ## References